craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 #### Mechanical (X)
 This Weapon has complex components that are required for function.

-When you make an Attack with this Weapon, if
+When you make an Attack with this Weapon, if the number you roll on your d20 is equal or less than the value indicated, this Weapon

 #### Quick
 While this Weapon is Equipped, in either hand, or Sheathed, you gain +1 to Initiative Rolls.